RossShiels/RShiels_InfoTrack/README.md

 InfoTrack – Development Project

 -Download Prject as a .ZIP
--Open Project in Visual Studio
+-Open Solution in Visual Studio
--Run Project to preview website functionality.
+-Run Solution to preview website functionality.